Jocelyn Brando: Career

 Back in uniform as a military officer, she made her film debut in Don Siegel's war drama China Venture (1953).
 When she first arrived in Hollywood, she gave an interview in which she commented on her brother's advice, or lack of it, to her: "Marlon is a sweet fellow, and he works very hard.
 I asked him for a tip about pictures, and he answered, 'Oh, I just say the words.
 That's all I know about picture acting.'
 He probably was smart at that to let me find my own way."

 Brando's second film was her best-known role: detective Glenn Ford's wife in Fritz Lang's The Big Heat (1953).
 She also appeared in supporting roles in two of her brother's films, The Ugly American (1963) and The Chase (1966).

 In the late 1960s, Brando joined the cast of the CBS soap opera Love of Life, where she created the role of Mrs. Krakauer, mother of Tess (Toni Bull Bua) and Mickey (Alan Feinstein).
 On primetime television, she played the recurring role of Mrs. Reeves on Dallas.
 Other TV series that featured her include Richard Diamond, Private Detective, Alfred Hitchcock Presents, Wagon Train (as Ada Meyers, a lonely woman on the train who finally finds love with an Irish sailor in S6E26's "The Michael Magoo Story" in 1963; in S1E28's "The Sally Potter Story" aired April 9, 1958 as Millie Bennett, mother of Johnny Crawford's Jimmy Bennett; and as Grace Lefton in The Martin Gatsby Story, which aired Oct.
 10, 1962), Riverboat, The Virginian, Kojak, and Little House on the Prairie.
 Her final film role was in Mommie Dearest.

 Personal life and death

 Brando was divorced from actor Don Hanmer on April 4, 1950.
 On April 13, 1950, she married author Eliot T. Asinof in Tarrytown, New York.
 She had two sons, Gahan Hanmer and Martin Asinof.
-She died at her Santa Monica home on November 27, 2005, at age 86, from natural causes.
+She died at her Santa Monica home on November 27, 2005, at the age of 86.